nickbrandt/GitLab/doc/channel.md

 ## Workhorse to GitLab

-Before upgrading the browser, Workhorse sends a normal HTTP request to GitLab on a URL like `https://gitlab.com/group/project/environments/1/terminal.ws/authorize`.
+Using again the terminal as an example, before upgrading the browser, Workhorse sends a normal HTTP request to GitLab on a URL like `https://gitlab.com/group/project/environments/1/terminal.ws/authorize`.
 This returns a JSON response containing details of where the terminal can be found, and how to connect it.
 In particular,